-To graduate with a diploma from the Honors College, at least 20% of the hours for the degree must be made up of honors classes.
-Hours earned in the honors forums and the honors leadership course will count towards this requirement.
+To graduate with a diploma from the Honors College, students must complete at least four academic, traditional courses (3 credit hours or above).
+Hours earned in the honors leadership course will count towards this requirement.
 In addition, students must meet the following requirements:

+- Complete 4 Honors College Classes.

-- Complete at least one honors class per semester for a minimum of three semesters. - Complete one honors forum per semester, unless otherwise approved by the academic dean. - Complete required leadership course. - Complete a cumulative total of 20 hours of documented community service.
+- Complete one honors forum per semester, unless otherwise approved by the co-directors.

+- Complete required leadership course.

+- Complete a cumulative total of 20 hours of documented community service.

+- Maintain full-time status.

+- Maintain a 3.25 GPA.